Vyral/base-template/_posts/2019-01-25-the-past-present-and-future-of-our-charleston-market.md

   - Market Update
 excerpt: >-
   What was our real estate market in Charleston like in 2018, and how will these conditions change as we move into the new year?
-Find out in today’s update
+Find out in today’s update.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Mikki+Ramey/2019/Charleston+Real+Estate+_+The+Mikki+Ramey+Team-+Market+Update.mp4
 pullquote: